What is the average babysitting rate in Ireland? 2024 edition

 Top 5 counties /councils that Babysits is most active in Ireland

-The average hourly cost for babysitting in the 5 counties/councils that Babysits is most active in Ireland:
+The average hourly cost for babysitting in different Irish provinces:

 Do keep in mind that this is simply the average babysitting rate.
 Other factors such as the number of children, additional tasks, and amount of experience also have an impact on how much a babysitter may cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!